DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 I am no *mad scientist* (thank you [Susan](https://www.instagram.com/themillineryguild/) & [Stan](https://www.instagram.com/stankieffer/)) but I am definitely **mad**, I mean, really, compulsively testing and trying to find out how stuff works, why it is like this, how to improve it being *true* to the camera and to Dr. Land.
 I start to come up with a product, and sell it, *that* is only byproduct of my obssesion: mad is too nice a word, I am crazy.

  As always, if you want to chip-in, have some secret document that want to share, some tool, whatever SX70-related, please, please contact me at openSX70 at openSX70 dot com.
+Please do.